timtadh/hackthology/hackthology/content/blog/testing-private-methods.md

 In order to verify the correct functioning of software, engineers check the software to ensure it satisfies the specification.
 A specification states how the software should function.
 Unfortunately, a complete and accurate specification never exists.
-Engineer carefully determine what to check and based on their estimations on the accuracy and completeness of a specification.
+Engineers carefully determine what to check and based on their estimations on the accuracy and completeness of a specification.

 The modern engineer has many techniques that can be used to verify software.